 There may be several reasons you are suddenly thinking about your credit file.
 It is probably because you want to take out a mortgage or loan, or maybe another bank account.
 Your creditor may say something like ‘we are going to do a credit check on you’ which roughly translated, means: we are going to look at how well you have managed your finances in the past, and make a judgement on whether we can trust you to manage this one.
 So, of course, you want it to look good.
+You can get a loan if you have bad credit but it can be trickier, with higher interest rates.
 Here are 5 tips to improving your credit file:

 #1 – Existing debt: If you want to apply for a loan, you will need to consider any existing loans that you have.
 Any loan on your credit file should be up to date with repayments.
 Any late payments won’t look good, so address these issues if you can.
 Totally money says, “Whether it’s for a loan, mortgage, credit card, or even a phone bill, a late payment (or worse, a missed payment) is a definite no-no if you want a good credit rating.”